 Responsible Whale Watching

 Five Star Whale Watching believes in Responsible & Respectful Whale Watching and is a proud member of the Pacific Whale Watch Association (PWWA).
 Over the past 30 plus years, we have been instrumental in the establishment of best practice whale & wildlife watching to ensure minimum disturbance to marine life.
 As a founding member of the Pacific Whale Watching Association Five Star has been a pioneer in promoting Responsible & respectful whale watching.
 We follow best practices guidelines for whale & wildlife viewing.
 Five Star Whale Watching is 100% committed to protecting our Marine Environment and education the public.
-We believe responsible and respectful Whale Watching is a key part of that protection and education as it creates strong ambassadors for environmental protection.
+We believe responsible and respectful Whale Watching is a key part of that protection and education as it creates strong ambassadors for environmental stewardship.
 As one of the longest running & respected Whale Watching & Eco-Tour operator we have taken several steps to minimize our impact on Wildlife including:

 - Low noise/Whale Friendly propulsion – The Arneson Drive system we use has been found in several studies to have the lowest underwater noise signature.